Contents

-Our guide on what to see, what time of the day to visit, what can you buy and what else is close to the market, restaurants and where to stay.
+This is our guide on what to see, what time of the day to visit, what can you buy and what else is close to the market, restaurants and where to stay in Split.

-Split Market – where market day is every day!
+Split Market – where the market day is every day!
 A visit to the ‘green market’ Split Croatia is highly recommended for everyone.
+Split Market is known as the outdoor market – Pazar.

 We just love fresh daily green markets with locally grown and in-season fruit and vegetables.
-We also love the banter from the store owners with the locals.
+We also love the banter between the store owners with the locals.

 Split ‘green market’ is an open-air market compared to our other favourite markets La Boqueria in Barcelona and Chatuchak in Bangkok which are indoor markets.